DamienHarper/auditor-docs/docs/auditor-bundle/configuration/storage.md

 ## Audit tables naming format
-<span class="ml-3 mt-0 inline-flex items-center px-3 py-1 rounded-full text-sm font-medium leading-4 bg-blue-100 text-blue-700">doctrine-provider</span>
+<span class="tag ml-3 mt-0 inline-flex items-center px-3 py-1 rounded-full text-sm font-medium leading-4 bg-blue-100 text-blue-700">doctrine-provider</span>

 Audit table names are composed of a prefix, a name and a suffix.
 By default, the prefix is empty and the suffix is `_audit`.
 Though, they can be customized.